 Similar to hourly rates, a CFP® professional might charge by the service.
 For example, a professional might charge a fixed fee to draw up a comprehensive financial plan for you and then charge an asset-under-management fee for ongoing management of your assets.

-Many CFP® professionals may charge a flat fee by the hour, which may typically be a few hundred dollars per hour.
+Many CFP® professionals may charge a flat fee by the hour, which may typically be one hundred dollars to a few hundred dollars per hour.